Race traitor: Jews

 Though each distinct and with cultural nuance, Jewish culture has several religious and cultural terms to describe someone seen as a race traitor.
 The broadest term is self hating Jew, used to describe a Jew who holds antisemitic or anti-Zionist sentiments.
 The Yiddish term a shande far de goyim ("a shame in front of the goyim") and the more serious Hebrew term chillul Hashem ("a desecration of the name [of God]") are both sayings used to indicate that a Jew has behaved shamefully in front of non-Jews, and possibly fuelled antisemitic stereotypes doing so.
 Kapo, a slang term for a Jewish prisoner of Nazi concentration camps who was allowed certain privileges in exchange for supervising slave labor, has been described as "the worst insult a Jew can give another Jew", and "accuses Jews today of actively betraying their fellow Jews by working for their oppressors."

 In addition to bolstering antisemitism, Jews have been accused as betraying their community by propagating right-wing politics, desecrating religious law, and assimilating into non-Jewish culture.
 A Jew who marries a non-Jew or converts out of Judaism is sometimes mourned as dead, and intermarriage has been described by an Israeli minister as a "second Holocaust".
 Because of the history of Christian antisemitism, there is often a greater stigma surrounding Jews who choose to convert to Christianity, while other conversions or a lack of religious affiliation are not considered taboo.
 Professor Stuart Charmé wrote that "[T]o embrace the radioactive core of goyishness—Jesus—violates the final taboo of Jewishness.[...]
 Belief in Jesus as messiah is not simply a heretical Jewish belief, as it may have been in the first century, it has become the equivalent to an act of ethno-cultural suicide."

-Whites
+White people

 Historically, people have been dubbed white traitors for opposing slavery, supporting civil rights movements, or having any association with blackness.
-Some white people in interracial relationships have been accused of being race traitors, prominently including Prince Harry for his marriage to Meghan of Sussex.
+Racial hygienists, especially white supremacist ones, often accuse white people in interracial relationships of being race traitors, prominently including Prince Harry and JD Vance.

-The term has been used by the Ku Klux Klan to describe political opponents.
+The term has been used by the Ku Klux Klan to describe white political opponents.
 It has also been reclaimed by activists, including Noel Ignatiev, John H. Garvey, and Mab Segrest.